epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 It takes long time to analyze problem.
 Therefore I do not recommend Live OS either.
+Once you reboot, al your setting will be gone using Live OS.

 I bet you all thinking about virtualization, such as VMWare.
 Yes it is possible.